GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

   SamlStrategy.setCredentials();
 ```

-Put saml strategy file name `saml.js` from gluu-passport [repo](https://github.com/GluuFederation/gluu-passport/blob/version_3.1.1/server/auth/saml.js) on path `/opt/gluu/node/passport/server/auth/`
+Put saml file name `saml.js` from gluu-passport [repo](https://github.com/GluuFederation/gluu-passport/blob/version_3.1.1/server/auth/saml.js) on path `/opt/gluu/node/passport/server/auth/`

 **Important fix**
-next we need to cutomise passportpostlogin.xml to use this project with 3.1.1 this will be fix in next version of gluu
+Next we need to customize `passportpostlogin.xml` to use this project with Gluu Server 3.1.1.
+This will be added to the defaults in next version of Gluu 3.1.2.

-> copy [passportpostlogin.xhtml](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/src/main/webapp/auth/passport/passportpostlogin.xhtml) from link and paste to `opt/gluu/jetty/oxauth/custom/pages/auth/passport` (you need to create missing directories(/auth/passport))
+Copy the contents of [passportpostlogin.xhtml](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/src/main/webapp/auth/passport/passportpostlogin.xhtml) and paste to `opt/gluu/jetty/oxauth/custom/pages/auth/passport` (you need to create missing directories (`/auth/passport`))

 Now restart passport service.